Spanish coup of July 1936 in the Albacete province: Background

-The province of Albacete formed part of the Valencia military district, home to III.
+The province of Albacete (at that time within the region of Murcia) formed part of the Valencia military district, home to III.
 División Orgánica.
 There were only two small military units in the province: a detachment of the Valencian 10.
 Infantry Regiment, which manned the Chinchilla prison, and the staff of a minor air base in La Torrecica.
-The key armed formation of the province was Guardia Civil; out of its 350 servicemen some 250 were stationed in Albacete, 50 in Almansa, Hellín and Villarrobledo each, plus minor units in few other locations, especially Alcaraz.
+The key armed formation of the province was Guardia Civil; out of its 350 servicemen some 150 were stationed in Albacete, 50 in Almansa, Hellín and Villarrobledo each, plus minor units in few other locations, especially Alcaraz.
 There was also 1 company of Guardia de Asalto and a minor detachment of Guardia de Seguridad deployed in the province.

-Though Albacete was traditionally a moderate and monarchist province, social tension in the province was running high, especially in the countryside.
+Albacete was traditionally a moderate and rather monarchist province.
+During the 1936 elections the counter-revolutionary bloc prevailed (54% of the votes) over Frente Popular (42%).
+However, social tension in the province was running high, especially in the countryside.
 Presence of large rural properties and great number of landless rural workers, largely organised in the socialist agrarian unions FNTT, proved fertile soil for conflict.
 The land reform failed to defuse tension, which erupted in the spring of 1936, first in Bonete and then in Yeste.
-In both cases peasants occupied parts of large landholdings, and in both interventions of Guardia Civil led to violent clashes and fatalities; the Yeste incident produced 17 deaths and caused a minor governmental crisis.
+In both cases farmers occupied parts of large landholdings, and in both interventions of Guardia Civil led to violent clashes and fatalities; the Yeste incident produced 18 deaths and caused a minor governmental crisis.
 The civil governor of the province was sacked and replaced with an Izquierda Republicana politician, Manuel Pomares Monleón.
 It seems that he was unaware of the military plot and focused rather on Falange, with a plan to stage preventive detentions of key party militants.
 As the province was mostly rural the urban workers’ organization were not a major force and unlike in many other provincial capitals, after the death of Calvo Sotelo there were no militia patrols on the streets.